SongXiaoXi/tachyon-rs/README.md

 # tachyon

-**tachyon** is a high-performance algorithm library written in Rust, providing SIMD-accelerated implementations for both x86 (AVX/SSE) and ARM (NEON) architectures.
+**tachyon** is a high-performance algorithm library written in Rust, providing SIMD-accelerated implementations for both x86 (AVX/SSE) and ARM (NEON) architectures, to outperform even hand-tuned assembly in many cases.

 ## Features